Hash House Harriers: Hash names

 In most chapters, the use of real names during an event is discouraged.
 Members are typically given a "hash name", usually in deference to a particularly notorious escapade, a personality trait, or their physical appearance.
 In some chapters, the name must be earned – that is, Hashers are not named until they have done something outstanding, unusual, or stupid enough to warrant one.
-In other chapters, the process is more mechanical, and Hashers are named after completing a certain number of events (5–10 being the most common) or setting their first run (sometimes referred to as a Virgin Hare).
+In other chapters, the process is more routine, and Hashers are named after completing a certain number of events (5-10 being the most common) or setting their first run (sometimes referred to as a Virgin Hare).

-Naming conventions differ from Kennel to Kennel, with some focusing on "family-friendly" names (for example: Lost My Way), innuendo (for example, Purple Vein), and some go out of their way to make the name as bawdy, offensive, or politically incorrect as possible.
+Naming conventions differ from kennel to kennel, with some focusing on "family-friendly" names (for example: Lost My Way), innuendo (for example, Purple Vein), and some go out of their way to make the name as bawdy, offensive, or politically incorrect as possible.
 But in general, once named, Hashers will refer to one another by that name at the Hash.
-More offensive names may be censored in comical ways to comply with the family-friendly tone of some Kennels.
+More offensive names may be censored in comical ways to comply with the family-friendly tone of some kennels.